seancarmody/ngramr/README.md

 *This package was significantly updated in July 2020 to reflect changes to the Google ngram viewer webpage format (and has not been pushed to CRAN).
 Please let me know if anything is not working as expected.
 Note that the `tag` parameter has been removed.
-If this feature is essential for you, please us version v1.6.5.*
+If this feature is essential for you, please use version v1.6.5.*

 Note: with the switch to using `RCurl` to access SSL pages, `ngramr` stopped